Alexander Sergeychik: Consequences for the Ministry of Internal Affairs

 Sergeychik's arrest led to a scandal in the law enforcement bodies.
-On October 28, 2007, President Alexander Lukashenko signed Decree No. 540 "On incomplete service compliance".
+On 28 October 2007, President Alexander Lukashenko signed Decree No. 540 "On incomplete service compliance".
 For violations of the lawfulness and inaction of this case to strict disciplinary responsibility, according to the Prosecutor General of Belarus Petr Miklashevich, "a number of employees of the Ministry of Internal Affairs and prosecutors have been recruited from the General Prosecutor's Office to the regional district levels".

 As a result, the first deputy head of the Ministry of Internal Affairs RB Alexander Shchurko was warned.

 Reprimands were given to the State Secretary of the Security Council Viktor Sheiman, Interior Minister Vladimir Naumov, his deputies Viktor Filistovich and Viktor Zhiburtovich, Deputy Prosecutor General Stepan Kosukha and Viktor Prus.
-Strict reprimands were given to the former head of the Internal Affairs Directorate of the Grodno oblast executive committee, and the deputy of the House of Representatives Anatoliy Beloshevsky, the former first deputy head of the Internal Affairs Director Viktor Zherebilo, the former heads of the Grodno regional administration of the Okhrana association under MVD Vladimir Pekarsky and Ivan Zmurshchik.
+Strict reprimands were given to the former head of the Internal Affairs Directorate of the Grodno oblast executive committee, the deputy of the House of Representatives Anatoliy Beloshevsky, the former first deputy head of the Internal Affairs Director Viktor Zherebilo, the former heads of the Grodno regional administration of the Okhrana association under MVD Vladimir Pekarsky and Ivan Zmurshchik.
 The former First Deputy Minister of Internal Affairs Mikhail Udovikov was deprived of his firearms.

 On 31 October 2007, the prosecutor of the Grodno region Vasiliy Litvinov, his deputy Vladimir Onisko and the prosecutor of the Oktyabrsky District of the city of Grodno, Boris Taranko, were relieved from their posts.